 - 1. You are expected to attend all of your classes. - a.
 You cannot gain the knowledge base necessary to perform clinical skills without attending, paying attention, and studying hard. - b.
 Class attendance and academic progress will be monitored throughout the year. - c.
 If you are struggling in a class, it is important that you speak to the instructor and seek extra help early in the semester. - 2.
 You must always conduct yourself as a professional. - a.
 All athletic training students are expected to treat each other, the faculty and professional staff, as well as the patient with respect. - b.
 If there is a conflict, it should be dealt with privately and professionally. - c.
 Do not bring personal problems to the classroom or clinical settings. - d.
 Individuals associated with the MAT (Students, faculty/staff, and preceptors) should not speak poorly of each other, or the program to others not involved with the situation. - e.
-Follow the 3 R's - i.
-Respect for self - ii.
-Respect for others - iii.
-Take Responsibility for all your actions
+If you make a mistake, own it.
+Take responsibility for your actions.